Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

+Within the standard input-output formalism \cite{tavis1968exact,walls2008quantum}, the transmission amplitude for a given odd cavity mode $n$ is:

-where $\omega_{c,n}$ and $\kappa_{c,n}$ are the frequency and linewidth of the relevant cavity mode, $\omega_{\mathrm{SWR}}^{(p)}$ is the $p$-th odd standing-spin-wave resonance, $\kappa_n^{(p)}$ is its effective damping rate, and $g_n^{(p)}$ is the corresponding cavity coupling strength \cite{harder2018cavity}.
-Equation \eqref{eq:singlefilm_exchange_reduced_main} is simply the multimode extension of the macrospin one-pole description.
-In the present manuscript, it provides the conceptual bridge between the exact $J=0$ scattering theory and the reduced $J\neq 0$ bilayer model.
+where $\omega_{c,n}$ and $\kappa_{c,n}$ are the cavity frequency and linewidth, $\omega_{\mathrm{SWR}}^{(p)}$ is the $p$-th standing-spin-wave resonance, $\kappa_n^{(p)}$ is the damping rate, and $g_n^{(p)}$ is the coupling strength \cite{harder2018cavity}.
+Regarding the symmetry, in both the centered single layer and the symmetrically placed double-film configurations, only odd standing-wave indices are expected to be appreciably visible \cite{Cao2015ExchangeMagnonPolaritons}, hence $p \in \mathcal{O} = \{1, 3, 5, \dots\}$.